AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Task <TASK_NAME> not found: Please make sure the task exists`
   - `Member <PERSON_NAME> not found: Please make sure the person exists.`
+  - `Whoops!
+When referring to another field like a task, always remember to put /to instead of just to.
+When referring to a project, use /in instead of just in.`
+  - `Please enter the task, project and member fields.`

 ### Rename a project: `set name`